fBlurryface/Pololu-3pi-Autonomous-Search-Return/README.md

 ## Task map

-GitHub does **not** reliably render PDFs inline inside README.
-So the README shows a PNG preview, and clicking the image opens the PDF.
+Clicking the image opens the PDF.

 [![Task Map](figure/Map_A2_preview.png)](figure/Map_A2.pdf)